The early life and career of Alexander the Great

 When Alexander was 18 years old, he took part in one of the most important battles of his father's reign: the Battle of Chaeronea.

-This was a crucial battle in Philip's campaign to conquer all of Greece.
+It took place on August 2, 338 BC.
 Macedon and its allies were up against the combined forces of Athens and Thebes, two of the most powerful city-states in Greece.

 Philip placed Alexander on the left wing of his army, to lead the cavalry.
 He was positioned directly across from the famous and undefeated Theban force called the 'Sacred Band'.